Germany's far-right AfD names member of CDU as presidential candidate | DW | 25.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Max Otte has been given an ultimatum by the conservatives to either reject the nomination or leave the party.
+The conservatives responded by suspending Max Otte from the party until further notice.
 The parliamentarian heads a conservative fringe group within the CDU calling itself the "Values Union."

-The far-right populist Alternative for Germany (AfD) said on Tuesday that it would nominate Max Otte, a member of former Chancellor Angela Merkel's center-right Christian Democratic Union (CDU), to become the country's next president.
+Germany's center-right Christian Democratic Union (CDU) on Tuesday said it was suspending parliamentarian Max Otte after the far-right populist Alternative for Germany (AfD) said it would nominate Otte to become the country's next president.

+The CDU made the decision at a party leadership meeting on Tuesday evening.
+Before the meeting, incoming CDU leader Friedrich Merz had said the party would "send a very clear signal" on the issue.

-AfD co-chair Alice Weidel called Otte an "honorable politician" and a "man in the middle."
+In announcing Otte's nomination, AfD co-chair Alice Weidel had called him an "honorable politician" and a "man of the center."

 Otte told news magazine Der Spiegel that he "considers the nomination a great honor."

-Although Otte, a well-known economist and academic, is ostensibily a member of the CDU he has been more open to cooperation with the AfD than the party mainstream, including taking a position at a think tank closely aligned with the populists.
+Although Otte, a well-known economist and academic, is ostensibly a member of the CDU, he has been more open to cooperation with the AfD than the party mainstream, including taking a position at a think tank closely aligned with the populists.

 Last year, Otte became the head of the "WerteUnion" or "Values Union," a group that describes itself as the more conservative wing of the CDU but does not have a formal relationship with the party.